 Today we’re talking bias binding.
 Bias binding can be used for all manner of things in dressmaking: finishing necklines and armholes instead of a facing, binding seam allowances (what’s known as a Hong Kong finish), hemming if you don’t want to lose too much length, piping, as well as many other things!
 It’s also used in quilting to bind the raw edges.
 So knowing how to make it is an invaluable skill and one which I’m going to show you right now.

-You will need a set square or ruler that has a 45 degree angle on it.
+You will need a set square, pattern master or ruler that has a 45 degree angle on it.

-Place the ruler at a 45 degree angle from the selvedge.
+Using the guides to help you, place the ruler at a 45 degree angle to the selvedge.

-Then draw lines using tailors chalk at following this angle and equal distance apart, creating strips.
-The further in from the corner you get the longer the strips.
+Then, following this angle, draw a series of lines using tailors chalk, keeping equal distance apart.
+Cut along these lines to create bias strips.
+The further in from the corner you get the longer the strips become.

-Then press open and clip the pointed edges.
-You will now have a strip of bias binding that you can add to if you need or use as it is!
+Open the strip flat and press the seam allowance open.
+Clip the pointed edges so they sit flush with the strip.
+You now have a length of bias binding that you can keep adding to to make longer, or use as it is!

 Want to save this tutorial for later?
 Save the image below to Pinterest and it’ll be there whenever you’re ready to have a go!